Calorado/Quant/README.md

 ![](quants.png)

+All tests were performed with all tensors quantized to the same bits per weight on the Qwen2.5-1.5B model.
+The exceptions are bitsandbytes which cannot quantize the embeddings and output tensors, and GGUF which cannot quantize those below 3 bpw.

-The algorithm performs respectably against industry standards like bitsandbytes and gguf, even outperforming the latter by a bit, though it likely falls short of newer methods like QTIP or EXL3.
+The algorithm performs respectably against industry standards like bitsandbytes and GGUF, even outperforming the latter by a bit, though it likely falls short of newer methods like QTIP or EXL3.

 # How it works